Brand Finance logo

 Brand Finance

-Alfred is a brand specialist with 15+ years’ experience working in and leading client engagements encompassing research (qualitative and quantitative), analytics, insights, strategy, architecture, valuation, modeling, and ROI across a wide variety of sectors, markets, and geographies.
-He has developed innovative techniques for clients’ most interesting brand challenges and has led diverse teams of researchers, strategists, designers, architects, and namers.
+Alfred is a brand specialist with over 20 years of experience leading client engagements across research (qualitative and quantitative), analytics, insights, strategy, brand architecture, valuation, modeling, and return on investment.
+His work spans a wide variety of sectors, markets, and geographies.

 Get in Touch